 Liposuction is designed to be performed as an outpatient procedure using local anesthesia.
 Thus, the potential complications from general anesthesia and a costly hospital stay can be avoided.
-In addition, since the patient is awake, he or she is able to sit or stand during the procedure, allowing Dr. Byrd or Dr. McCluskey to check the status of the patient and progress of the contouring.
+In addition, since the patient is awake, he or she is able to sit or stand during the procedure, allowing Dr. Byrd to check the status of the patient and progress of the contouring.

 Before the procedure begins, areas of excess fat are identified ad injected with a large amount of local anesthetic fluid to prevent pain.
 Next, small incisions are made in the skin to gain access to the fatty areas.
 These incisions are usually about ½ inch long or less.
 Specially designed hollow metal tubes are inserted through these incisions and passed through the subcutaneous tissues to reach the area of excessive fatty deposition.
 Typically, the incisions (ports) are placed to allow approaching the fatty area from more than one angle to help assure a more even removal of the fat.
 The ports can be placed at a significant distance from the fatty area to insure they are hidden in natural skin creases or areas that are covered with clothing.
 High suction is placed on the hollow tube, and fat cells are suctioned out of the area by passing the tube back-and-forth many times.

 Cellulite is a condition that gives the skin a rippled, dimpled appearance.
 Liposuction is not an effective treatment for cellulite.
 Liposhfting has been found to be the most effective way of removing cellulite.
 Irregularities from cellulite or previous Liposuction defects can now be treated with a new development called Liposhifting.
 This procedure allows for fat transfer without ever removing the fat from the body by utilizing new instrumentation called a Micro Graft Fat Cutter, or MGFC.